No Bake Frozen Cheesecake Bars are creamy, frosty treats perfect for the summer.

 Well, these Cheesecake Bars remind me of that dessert with the frozen texture and pronounced lemon flavor.
 They are perfectly refreshing and delightful on a hot summer day.

 They are also improved from your regular, high in added sugar cheesecake.
-Dates and some honey are used to naturally sweeten this dessert which make it a little more nutritious.
+Dates and some honey are used to naturally sweeten this dessert which makes it a little more nutritious.

 How to make frozen cheesecake bars

 The crust is made with ground almonds and oats + dates.
-The filling has cream cheese (don't you dare use fat-free! yuck!), dates, Greek yogurt, honey, and lots of lemon juice.
+The filling has cream cheese (don't use fat-free), dates, Greek yogurt, honey, and lots of lemon juice.